-For the consult call, if the timeout expires, OCS aborts the transfer, tries to reconnect to the call and releases the call if unsuccessful.
+Notes: For the consult call, if the timeout expires, OCS aborts the transfer, tries to reconnect to the call and releases the call if unsuccessful.
 OCS also assigns the Transfer Error call result.
-Notes: If the timeout expires while OCS is waiting for the call to be established at the Trunk Group DN, OCS aborts the transfer, releases the call, and assigns the Dropped call result.
+If the timeout expires while OCS is waiting for the call to be established at the Trunk Group DN, OCS aborts the transfer, releases the call, and assigns the Dropped call result. and assigns the Dropped can result.